-On the Marshall Islands the power sockets are of type A and B. The standard voltage is 120 V and the standard frequency is 60 Hz.
+On the Marshall Islands the power plugs and sockets are of type A and B. The standard voltage is 120 V and the standard frequency is 60 Hz.

-On the Marshall Islands the power sockets are of type A and B. Check out the following pictures.
-When living in Sweden you will need a power plug adapter for sockets type A and B.
+On the Marshall Islands the power plugs and sockets are of type A and B. Check out the following pictures.
+When living in Hungary you need a power plug adapter for sockets type A and B.

 - Your appliances with plug C don't fit socket A or B.

 - Your appliances with plug F don't fit socket A or B.